bertkesj/EpiFunctions/README.md

 </tbody>
 </table>

-Again, EpiFunctions comes with a ‘dummy’ history file, named `example_history`, for illustration and testing.
+EpiFunctions comes with a ‘dummy’ history file also, named `example_history`, for illustration and testing.

 Below are the entries for person id ‘198’ in the `example_history`